athack-ctf/chall2025-misoperate/README.md

 # Chall - Your Challenge Title

-> A brief description of the challenge
+> An x86-64 assembly correction puzzle

 ## Type